gaeqs/JAMS-wiki/docs/tutorial-basics/editor-structure.md

 :::tip Unfold in a window

 Nodes can be configured to be unfolded in a separated window.
-This allows to unfold a undefined amount of nodes at the same time.
+This allows unfolding an undefined number of nodes at the same time.

 Use the secondary button of the mouse to select an unfold mode.